ARPSyndicate/KaaS/README.md

 4. All *private/custom templates will stay private* at all times & might throw false positives at certain times.
 5. We only *detect if a vulnerability is present* & won't provide any assistance in exploitation at any point of time.
 6. Completion of any module depends on the number of targets & the module being used.
 But we'll try our best to keep it in range of *30 minutes to 30 hours*.
 If it goes beyond that, then you'll be given *free access to Community Edition for a week*.
+7. Only *one domain per module is allowed*.
+8. This project's sole purpose is to *detect & report vulnerabilities before it gets exploited for malicious purposes*.
+Although this is meant to be used for BBP/VDP but at many times some of the subdomains tends to be explicitly defined as *out-of-scope* by these programs.
+For example
+**.cyberoam.com is in scope but *.ddns.cyberoam.com is out-of-scope as per Sophos BBP*.
+For that purpose we decided that we will *exclude them from the results of Tier2 & Tier3 modules*.

 [Raise an issue](https://github.com/ARPSyndicate/KaaS/issues) in case of any other queries/issues.<br><br>